 I put it first because it’s the biggest insult, and no matter how much I have traveled and how openminded I think I am, pizza with pineapple is not pizza.

 It even feels disgusting writing it.
-How do you dear ordering such a horrible combination of dishes?
+How do you dare order such a horrible combination of dishes?

 In any case, you are free to eat whatever you want, just don’t order a pizza with pineapple in Italy, you run the risk to get deported.